ohmyskyhigh/sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: *there are three constrains, the potential answer of a box must be 2, there are 2 boxes share the same values,
+    and the two boxes needs to share same block first I need to search the boxes with two possible values and find a pair of boexes in share same unit, then change erase that two possible values from their unit.*

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: *Each diagonal is a unit to add into unitlist, which are ['A9', 'B8', 'C7', 'D6', 'E5', 'F4', 'G3', 'H2', 'I1'] and
+    ['A1', 'B2', 'C3', 'D4', 'E5', 'F6', 'G7', 'H8', 'I9']. once unitlist has been updated
+    the diagonals will act as a constrain in solving the puzzle.
+    Basically the diagonals just an extra unit in unitlist, acting the same way as any other unit like, row units and column units*

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame